getindiekit/indiekit/packages/app/docs/en/settings.md

 ## Enable automatic discovery

-To ensure {{ application.name }}’s endpoint can be discovered by Micropub clients (and have permission to publish to your website), you should add the follow values to your website’s `<head>`:
+To ensure {{ application.name }}’s endpoint can be discovered by Micropub clients (and have permission to post to your website), you should add the follow values to your website’s `<head>`:

 ```html
 <link rel="micropub" href="{{ application.url }}/micropub">